Sadiatumpa60/MachineLearning_Implementation_Drosophila-model-of-Parkinson-s-disease/README.md

 els can approximately classify whether samples might have the disease or not.
 These findings imply that using Machine Learning methods to analyze MS based PD samples is a straightforward, safe, rapid, and cost-effective way to detect Parkinson’s disease.
+# WorkFlow For Combining Proteomics with Machine Learning:
 # Machine Learning Model Implementation for One Feature:
 ![1_featured(Intensity)_AccuracyTable (1)](https://github.com/Sadiatumpa60/MachineLearning_Implementation_Drosophila-model-of-Parkinson-s-disease/assets/131945108/73301d3b-5356-4aa3-b2e9-9d2f44b5d31c)
 # Machine Learning Model Implementation for Two Features: